 We hold a child’s emotional and spiritual development as a priority and recognise that children need to be loved, cared for and nurtured.
-Each class teacher has overall responsibility for the pastoral and social care of every child in their class.
-If they have any concerns, they will discuss this with the SLT and the child’s parents and appropriate pastoral and social support will be put in place.
+Each class teacher has responsibility for the pastoral and social care of every child in their class and the Senior Leadership Team has overall responsibility.
+Please do speak to us if you have any concerns.

 12. How accessible is the school environment?

 More information can be found in our Accessibility Policy.
 If you have specific access queries please speak with us.

 13. Who can I contact for further information?